Add one or two to your itinerary

 Montespertoli | MOSTRA DEL CHIANTI | May 30 - June 2

 For over sixty years this festival has been an important occasion to introduce the wines of the area, Chianti producers, in the world.
 That's why Piazza del Popolo will be ready to welcome connoisseurs and neophytes, wine-lovers and curious, with tastings, presentations and culinary temptations.
 The theme: it is all about the WINE!

 Palazzolo | SAGRA DEL FUNGO PORCINO |1 - 2 & 7 - 9 June

 Just south of Florence, in the area of Figline Valdarno you will find the town is busy preparing fragrant dishes with the porcini mushrooms: for the pasta, on the grill, fried, sauteed - every way is delicious.
 Don’t miss your chance to savor these local specialties.

 Chiesanuova | SAGRA DI’ PINOLO | June 7 - 8 - 9

 Chianti, near San Casciano, offers the possibility to celebrate the pinenut, the tasty crunchy treat found in pesto, on breakfast pastries and sprinkled on cakes and sweets.
-This will be the 41° Edition, where the food festival exalts not only the flavor of this treasured “fruit” but also the work entailed in growing and harvesting.
+This will be the 42° Edition, where the food festival exalts not only the flavor of this treasured “fruit” but also the work entailed in growing and harvesting.
+Be sure to check out their calendar, the sagra may end on the 9th but they have activities well into July.